Bigguvix/holbertonschool-shell/basics/README.md

 #!/bin/bash
-1 - The first script will wirte on the screen the name of the absolute path of the current working directory.
+0- This script will wirte on the screen the name of the absolute path of the current working directory.
-2- The second script will show all the content of the current directory.
+1- This script will show all the content of the current directory.
+2- This script will take you to the home directory.